Azure prerequisites for Flexible Server

 As mentioned in Using a Private DNS Zone, a private DNS zone is used for creating a new Azure Database for PostgreSQL Flexible Server using private network access.
 Specifically, in case of Flexible Server with Private Link, the private DNS zone must be named privatelink.postgres.database.azure.com.
 In case of Flexible Server with a delegated subnet, a private DNS zone that ends with .postgres.database.azure.com should be created.

-If you do not provide the private DNS zone, CDP creates a new private DNS zone in your resource group with the naming convention <resource-group-name>.flexible.postgres.database.azure.com.
+If you do not provide the private DNS zone, Cloudera creates a new private DNS zone in your resource group with the naming convention <resource-group-name>.flexible.postgres.database.azure.com.
 In case of Flexible Server with Private Link, the naming convention for the CDP-created private DNS zone is <resource-group-name>.privatelink.postgres.database.azure.com.

 Creating a Private DNS Zone